This is a “must do” if you’re visiting the Kenai Peninsula between the months of May & July.

 For inexperienced anglers, the best way to pursue the mighty King is with a professional guide, which there are no shortages of here on the Kenai River.
 For those with boating and salmon fishing experience elsewhere, we may be able to arrange a rental boat with a local provider so you can call your own shots, set your own schedule, and fish outside of the guide’s hours–which are limited to Tues~Sat, 6:00am to 6:00pm.
 Fishing from shore for Kings is almost impossible here on the Kenai River, due to swift currents and the strength of these fish–we’ve seen many a line snapped by a raging King hooked inadvertently while fishing for Reds or Silvers.

 What to Bring: Warm clothing in layers (prepare for everything from hot sunshine to freezing rain), knee boots or hiking boots are sufficient on the boat, rain gear, sunscreen, sunglasses, lunch, drinks, fishing license/king salmon stamp, camera and a positive attitude!

 Where to Gear Up: Soldotna Trustworthy Hardware for basic rain gear, boots, and fishing licenses/King Stamps.
 Wilderness Way Sporting Goods for high end performance outerwear from top brands, protective hats, sunglasses, etc.

-Request a Reservation today to include this amazing experience in your Alaska Dream trip!
+Include this amazing experience in your Alaska Dream trip!